Mental Health Awareness Month

 In a world that can sometimes feel overwhelming, it’s easy to feel like so much is out of our control.
 But our mental wellbeing is something we can influence.
 This initiative is about helping people reconnect - with themselves, with each other, and with the tools that support resilience and balance.

-Throughout the month, we’ll be offering a variety of events and activities focused on mental wellbeing, stress management, emotional health, building supportive community connections, and more.
+We are offering a variety of events and activities focused on mental wellbeing, stress management, emotional health, building supportive community connections, and more.

 Our goal is to create welcoming spaces where people feel encouraged to care for their mental health, raise awareness and build skills, share their experiences, and support one another.